 I’m clearly not a history buff to begin with.
 Flunked most of my history exams, slept through most part of Spielberg’s Lincoln and has zero interest in the award-winning 12 Years A Slave.
 What makes me intrigued with Free State of Jones lies in the involvement of director and writer Gary Ross (The Hunger Games) and Oscar winner Matthew McConaughey.

 McConaughey plays medic Newton Knight who is disgusted by the civil war that he deserts the army and escapes to the swamp.
 In the meantime, the Confederacy on the pretext of feeding the troops is going around legally looting civilians off their livestock and food.
 As a result, the kids and women are left starving while the men are conscript and sent off to fight the war.
-Knight clearly aware of the sufferings decide to form his own ragtag army of escaped slaves and deserters to stand against the local Confederate command.
+Knight clearly aware of the sufferings decides to form his own ragtag army of escaped slaves and deserters to stand against the local Confederate command.

 It’s actually noble of Ross to adapt a relatively unknown heroic story to the big screen but it’s kind of unfortunate as the end effort seems laborious and forced.
 Rather than making a straight-out action-packed war drama for the masses, Ross’ clunky screenplay attempts to bring out more out of Knight.
 There’s even a forgettable subplot that is set 85 years later where one of Knight’s descendants is being charged in court for his mixed-raced lineage.
 You see, Newton Knight despite being all religious, righteous and all married a former slave Rachel (Gugu Mbatha-Raw) even though he already has his a lawful wife, Serena (Keri Russell).
 You can consider Knight to be way ahead of his times for that.